When You Need Care Frequently Asked Questions

 * The doctors accessed via CareFirst Video Visit are independent providers making their own medical determinations and are not employed by CareFirst.
 CareFirst does not direct the action of participating providers or provide medical advice.

-Answer: CareFirst Video Visit is intended for the treatment of common, uncomplicated, non-emergency health concerns including, but not limited to:
+Answer: The urgent care service through CareFirst Video Visit is intended for the treatment of common, uncomplicated, non-emergency health concerns including, but not limited to:

 - Cough/sore throat